InfoSecInnovations/concierge/README.md

 Concierge is a local and modular RAG framework still in alpha.

 Built with simplicy and security in mind, it has some features we love -- and hope you do too!
-* The fast install process is so easy.
+* The quick install method is so easy.
 (Note: fast install method is only supported on Linux and Windows.
 MacOS in development now.)
 * Loading data: Upload PDFs or point to a URL, click the ingest button... and the data is there for your use
 * Tasks: you can change what the AI can do for you via dropdowns

-## Setup: `install.py` ##
+## Setup: Quick Install ##
 git clone repo or extract zip.

 `cd concierge` go into the cloned project directory.